syntasso/instruqt-kubecon/02-generate-application-scaffolding/assignment.md

 This command may take a few minutes, so while it is working, navigate to `main.go` in the root "demo" directory of your `Code editor` tab.
 In this file, look at line 64 to see where the controller application is created.

-> 💡 If you want to navigate to a specific place quickly in the code editor, you can type `ctrl+p` (`cmd+p` on macs) and put the file name there.
-You can even add the line number after a colon (e.g. `main.go:64`).
+> 💡 If you want to navigate to a specific place quickly in the code editor, type `ctrl+p` (`cmd+p` on macs) and enter the filename or additionally append a specific line number after a colon (e.g. `main.go:64`).

-In the list of options passed to this `NewManager` function, you will see configuration for both a metrics and health probe endpoint.
+In the list of options passed to this `NewManager` function (lines 65 to 70), you will see configuration for both a metrics and health probe endpoint.
 These will become visible in the output of the `make run` command.

 Return to the `K8s Shell` tab and view the progress of the run command.